Bank scam that began with a text message ends with woman losing life savings: "My whole world fell apart"

 JPMorgan Chase provided a statement to CBS News in response, stating, "Regrettably, Ms. Moss's account was compromised as a result of scammers deceiving her and obtaining her personal confidential information."

-According to Chase Bank, bank officials attempted to contact Moss via phone and email regarding the wire transfers at the time.
-Moss claims she did not receive any of these messages.
-Chase offered the following tips to remember: Do not share personal account information such as ATM PINs or passcodes.
+Chase Bank told CBS News that bank officials had attempted to contact Moss via phone and email regarding the wire transfers at the time.
+Moss says she did not receive any of these messages.
+Chase offered the following tips for consumers to remember: Do not share personal account information such as ATM PINs or passcodes.
 Keep in mind that the bank typically does not initiate phone calls, but if you want to ensure you are speaking with the bank, call the number on the back of your card.
 Lastly, avoid clicking on suspicious links in texts or emails.

 JPMorgan Chase defended its commitment to combating fraud, saying in a statement: "Each year we invest hundreds of millions of dollars in authentication, risk models, technology and associate, client education to make it harder for scammers to trick customers."

-David Weber, a certified fraud examiner and forensic accounting professor, believes that Chase Bank bears responsibility for failing Moss and neglecting to implement stronger security measures.
+David Weber, a certified fraud examiner and forensic accounting professor, believes that Chase Bank bears responsibility for, in his opinion, failing Moss and neglecting to implement stronger security measures.

 "Anyway you look at it, they failed.
 They failed her," Weber said.
 "The bank could have required her to come in and sign the wire form in person.
 They left everything for her to be at risk, and now they're saying they bear no responsibility."